topo-gps/ios-manual/en/routes/routes_generate.rst

 Generating a route is the automatic creation of a round-trip route.
 The only inputs are the starting point, the desired length and the transportation means.

 To generate a route, first open the :ref:`routes pop-up <sec-routes-popup>`.
 Then tap the item 'Generate route'.
-The route generation screen will be opened and a route will be immediately generated as in the example below:
+The route generation screen will be opened and a route will be immediately generated like in the example below:

 .. figure:: ../_static/route-generate1.png
    :height: 568px